 Fishing on Cape Cod is great but if you’re looking for Bonefish, Tarpon and Permit, many anglers are attracted to the Florida Keys.
 The Keys separate the Gulf of Mexico and the Atlantic Ocean and span 137 square miles.
 The climate is more similar to the Caribbean than the rest of the state of Florida.
 Don’t for a minute underestimate the advantages of utilizing a boat or hiring a guide to chase these legendary species.
 But there are obviously added expenses when paying for this pleasure.
-Grab your Paxis pack and go wade fish and chase a fish of your dreams.
+Grab your Paxis backpack and go wade fish and chase a fish of your dreams.

 Whether it’s the allure of hooking a robust 100-plus-pound-Silver-King, feeling the sensation of your fishing reel sizzle with an irritated Bonefish, or matching wits with an elusive Permit, the Keys offer outstanding possibilities of landing that dream catch.
 You will be much more prepared with a Paxis backpack storing your fishing arsenal.
 Wade fishing in the secluded Florida Bay flats is a great affordable option for the angler.
 From Key Largo to Dry Tortugas, the tropical waters throughout the islands draw many wade fishermen chasing their dreams.
 Here are a few areas ideal for wade fishing in the Keys:

 - Bahia Honda State Park – On the oceanside.
 Opportunities for wade fishing.

 - Ohio Key – Another oceanside section of the flats that is best waded at low tide.

 - Missouri Key – Beautiful ocean flat to walk, located at mile marker 39.5.

 Don’t forget to share your photos and videos and tag them with “#mypaxis”.

 About the Author